manuakasam/ZF2_3_QuickStart_Rewrite/outline.md

 **Introducing the Service Layer**

-- Blabla, getting data from DB is best done using a ServiceLayer
+- Blabla, what is a ServiceLayer
-- Modifying Album\Controller\List with PseudoCode (introducing non-existant AlbumService)
-- Writing Album\Service\AlbumService
+- Writing Album\Service\AlbumService with pseudo-data inline
 - Dependency Injection, accessing AlbumService in ListController
 - Hinting concrete differences between invokables and factories